linuxmint/doc-installation-guide/docs/verify.rst

     sha256sum -b yourfile.iso

 .. hint::
-    If you are using Windows you can get the sha256sum (and gpg) command utility by installing `Cygwin <http://www.cygwin.com/>`_.
+    If you are using Windows follow the tutorial `How to verify the ISO image on Windows <https://forums.linuxmint.com/viewtopic.php?f=42&t=291093>`_.

 If the sums match, your ISO image was successfully downloaded.
 If they don't, download it again.